Home medicines review

 These tools and resources can help you manage your medicines.

 - Visit the NPS Medicinewise website for hints and tips on managing medicines.

 - Create a My Health Record.
-This is a secure online summary of health information.
-You can control what goes into it, and who is allowed to access it.
-You can choose to share the health information with doctors, hospitals and other healthcare providers.
+This is a secure online summary of your health information.
+You can control what goes into it, and who can access it.
+You can choose to share the health information with doctors, hospitals, and other healthcare providers.